-The Annex IV is a document required by the EU in the IUU Regulation attesting that the products received from a given country were accompanied by a valid catch document and that the final products being re-exported to the EU are coming from that initial consignment.
+The Annex IV is a document required by the EU in the IUU Regulation attesting that the products received from a given country were accompanied by a valid Legal Harvest document and that the final products being re-exported to the EU are coming from that initial consignment.
 This document is to be completed by the processor or exporter of the transiting country and endorsed by the competent authorities of that particular country.
-In the event that an American exporter is exporting product to the EU that was sourced in another country, (Canada or Mexico, for instance) the U.S. exporter will have to send the Annex IV document to the EU importer along with the original catch document.
+In the event that an American exporter is exporting product to the EU that was sourced in another country, (Canada or Mexico, for instance) the U.S. exporter will have to send the Annex IV document to the EU importer along with the original Legal Harvest document.

 NOAA will issue an Annex IV for products imported from another non-EU country, further processed in the U.S., and re-exported to the EU.

 Do I need a Legal Harvest document even if my product is going to another country before the EU?

 Only the U.S. Government may issue a Legal Harvest document for products legally harvested by U.S. flagged vessels.